c4ss1uslab/digitalgarden/src/site/notes/_004_c4ss1us/c4ss1us.lab.md

 and soon later - if life is the biggest game/project we have, **why on earth are the tools we have for playing/managing it so much worse than we have for managing fictional characters?**

-just take a look at a few interfaces/dashboards from a couple of games, for example:
+just take a look at a few interfaces/dashboards from a couple of AA games (not even the highest budget, mid-tier games), for example:

 ![](https://i.imgur.com/4fjDDyE.jpeg)
 elite dangerous (2015)